-In 2011, the National Ambulance Resilience Unit (NARU) was established as a central support unit for all UK ambulance services, to ensure the ambulance service as a whole can respond to a variety of hazardous and challenging incidents in the safest and most effective way possible.
+The National Ambulance Resilience Unit (NARU) was established in 2011 as a central support unit for all UK ambulance services, to ensure the ambulance service as a whole can respond to a variety of hazardous and challenging incidents in the safest and most effective way possible.

-Comprised of a group of highly experienced ambulance service professionals, NARU’s key role is to maintain and develop the high standards expected of the NHS ambulance service’s specialist interoperable capabilities so they are always high quality and always fit for purpose.
+Comprised of national subject matter experts, NARU’s key role is to maintain and develop the high standards expected of the NHS ambulance service’s specialist interoperable capabilities so they are effective and fit for purpose.

-Maintaining contract standards, ensuring safe systems of work, training and equipping specialist operational staff from each service so that they have the right tools, knowledge and attitude to be able to enter challenging and hazardous situations with the confidence and ability to save lives (while mitigating the risks to their own safety) is key to NARU’s work.
+Maintaining contract standards, ensuring safe systems of work, training and equipping specialist operational staff – such as HART teams and SORT teams – from each service so that they have the right tools, knowledge and procedures to enter challenging and hazardous situations with the confidence and ability to save lives.
+Undertaking all of this – while mitigating the risks to their own safety – is key to NARU’s work.

-NARU develops and produces a broad range of training aids and operational publications (for example National Major Incident Action Cards) which are used daily by thousands of ambulance staff.
+NARU also develops and produces a broad range of training aids and operational publications, which are used daily by thousands of ambulance staff.

-Additionally, NARU coordinates and develops a number of central resources designed to help all ambulance trusts to share best practice and learn from each other.
-NARU’s bespoke PROCLUS system leads the way in helping identify lessons learned from every day responses to challenging events by Hazardous Area Response Teams (HARTs) from every ambulance service in the country.
+Additionally, NARU develops national resources designed to help all ambulance trusts to share best practice and learn from each other, including NARU’s bespoke PROCLUS system.